dannyherrmann/librespot-python-ppc/README.md

 You first need to install [Python 2.7.15](https://www.python.org/downloads/release/python-2715/)

-Clone this repo into your workspace/local computer:
+Clone this repo into your workspace/local computer.

+cd into root directory:

 ```bash
 cd librespot-python-ppc